Lateral inhibition: Embryology

 In embryology, the concept of lateral inhibition has been adapted to describe processes in the development of cell types.
 Lateral inhibition is described as a part of the Notch signaling pathway, a type of cell–cell interaction.
 Specifically, during asymmetric cell division one daughter cell adopts a particular fate that causes it to be copy of the original cell and the other daughter cell is inhibited from becoming a copy.
 Lateral inhibition is well documented in flies, worms and vertebrates.
 In all of these organisms, the transmembrane proteins Notch and Delta (or their homologues) have been identified as mediators of the interaction.
 Research has been more commonly associated with Drosophila, the fruit fly.
 Synthetic embryologists have also been able to replicate lateral inhibition dynamics in developing bacterial colonies, creating stripes and regular structures.

-Neuroblast with slightly more Delta protein on its cell surface will inhibit its neighboring cells from becoming neurons.
+A neuroblast with slightly more Delta protein on its cell surface will inhibit its neighboring cells from becoming neurons.
 In flies, frogs, and chicks, Delta is found in those cells that will become neurons, while Notch is elevated in those cells that become the glial cells.